USA Banner

 What types of training activities can be funded under this program?

-All training supported by the FTA grant must be related to developing or carrying out a State’s SSO program under MAP-21, and each State should clearly demonstrate how each training course proposed in its grant does this.
+All training supported by the FTA grant must be related to developing or carrying out a State’s SSO program, and each State should clearly demonstrate how each training course proposed in its grant does this.
 FTA will approve the training activities through the grant application process.

 FTA encourages each SSO Agency (SSOA) to develop and implement a training plan that identifies skill gaps and appropriate training to fill those gaps.
 In particular, FTA encourages States to focus training activities on Safety Management System (SMS) training, which will be offered by FTA, and technical training related to the operating conditions of the rail transit systems the State oversees.